Johann-Cardenas/Need-for-Compute/README.md

 Creates a temperature gradient fit based on initial and final temperature data, and outputs temperatures values at different depths of a pavement structure.
 The model parameters can be modified to meet specific needs (curve shape, gradient rate, etc)

-> [!TIP]
+> [!NOTE]
-> Understand the influence of each parameter in advance to control the features of the code.
+> Some folders within the repository have been cloned from existing repositories.
+Here are the corresponding credits.